USS Robert Smalls: Ship renaming

 The National Defense Authorization Act for Fiscal Year 2021 created a new Naming Commission to examine names across the US armed forces that honor the Confederate States, the group of states that attempted to break away from the US during the American Civil War.
 Chancellorsville was explicitly named in early news reports about the commission due to its clear association with the Confederate victory at the Battle of Chancellorsville, which included a portrait of generals Robert E. Lee and Thomas "Stonewall" Jackson in the cruiser's wardroom.
 The painting was removed in 2016.
 The commission's report noted that Chancellorsvilles crest also included an inverted wreath that commemorated the death of Jackson during the Battle of Chancellorsville.

 In September 2022, the Naming Commission recommended that the US Navy rename two shore installations, USNS Maury (T-AGS-66) (named for Matthew Fontaine Maury, who chose to fight for the Confederates), and Chancellorsville.
 The choice of what to rename them to was left to the Secretary of the Navy.
 As part of its report, the Commission judged that the ship celebrated the Confederacy.

 On 27 February 2023, the Secretary of the Navy Carlos Del Toro announced that the US Navy would rename Chancellorsville after Robert Smalls, a slave who commandeered the Confederate ship CSS Planter in 1862.
 The name change was made effective on 1 March 2023, The Navy held a ceremony to mark the change that was designed to not disrupt the ship's activities. and deployed with the Ronald Reagan carrier strike group in May 2023.
 Robert Smalls made a port visit to Da Nang, Vietnam in June 2023.
 Robert Smalls participated in exercise Talisman Sabre 2023 in July 2023.

+In 2026, it was announced Robert Smalls will switch its homeport from Yokosuka to San Diego, with the destroyer USS Mustin taking its place.